Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

 A campus network refers to a network established within a specific area, such as an enterprise, science park, school, or hospital.
 Network elements within a campus network are divided into master devices (such as a core switch or a gateway) and client devices (such as an access switch or an AP).
 Client devices must discover and register to a master device to complete networking, while the master device manages multiple registered client devices.

 Traditional campus AIOps relies on cloud data centers.
 Local devices upload logs and alarms to the cloud for LLM analysis.
 This introduces two pitfalls:
-Data Privacy: Regulations prohibit uploading internal network topology and business traffic data to public clouds.
+1. **Data Privacy**: Regulations prohibit uploading internal network topology and business traffic data to public clouds.
-High Latency: Cloud interactions over WAN introduce high latency, failing the real-time requirements for network self-healing.
+2. **High Latency**: Cloud interactions over WAN introduce high latency, failing the real-time requirements for network self-healing.

 To eliminate these bottlenecks, shifting LLM inference to the network edge is the current trend.
 Core switches and gateways are now equipped with NPU/GPU hardware.
 This distributed architecture keeps sensitive data within the campus and eliminates cloud latency, enabling real-time root-cause analysis and troubleshooting directly at the edge.